arhizome/reading/Technic_and_Magic.md

 ## person’s work
 p149
 If we understand the ineffable as life, and life as the ineffable, this means that __*the person’s work consists primarily in shaping dead linguistic constructs, to render them*__ alive.
 Or, more correctly, to render them __*at once alive and dead*__, coherently with the fact that such a world is at once an emanation of the (living) ineffable, and a (dead) linguistic construct.

+# allegory vs symbol
+p151
+Symbol and allegory aren’t just different semantic devices.
+Taken as cosmogonic principles in themselves (leading respectively to allegorical reality versus symbolic reality), they represent different conceptions of the ‘stuff’ that makes up reality.
+The allegorical method, as a cosmogonic principle, is closely connected to Technic’s renunciation to reality in favour of a plain of essence without existence.
+Allegory’s first and overt claim is of language’s ability to properly and exhaustively capture the existent: if there are things in the world, they can be properly and exhaustively expressed by allegorical (i.e. descriptive) language.
+Secondly, but more importantly, allegory’s implicit claim is about the supposed coincidence between the range of language’s capture and the range of what is ontologically possible.
+Conversely, a symbol doesn’t capture or exhaust its object.
+Rather, it ‘points’ towards it.

+## animal symbolicum
+p152
+Cassirer defines the human as an ‘animal symbolicum’.
+According to Cassirer, any cultural system, spanning from art to science, finds its primary source in the uniquely human way of thinking through symbols.

+## meaning
+p159
+According to Bhartrhari, it is __at the level of the sentence that language truly expresses meaning__, while individual words or particles are only abstract ways of fragmenting the semantic unit of a sentence. __A sentence is composed by words, yet it is not reducible to any of them, in the same way that a word is not reducible to any of its individual composing sounds.__

+p160
+__the very act of perception is__, according to Bhartrhari, __a quintessentially linguistic act__, but the very constitution of the world is the product of the language-principle.